Skip to content

 The general model for describing the provenance of an object is to track the events in which the object of interest is created or discovered, transferred between owners or custodians, until it is lost, destroyed or in its present location.
 For example a painting's provenance starts when the artist paints it, and then there are events in which ownership of the painting is transferred from the artist to its first owner, and then on to subsequent owners.
 The details of those transfers are the primary data to be collected in the provenance part of the model.

-In between the events there are periods of time in which the ownership does not change, but other interesting events may still occur, including change of custody, such as when the painting is loaned out for an exhibition or curation activities, such as taking inventory, conservation or revaluation that establish the object's location and ownership at a point in time.
+In between the events there are periods of time in which the ownership does not change, but other interesting events may still occur, including change of custody, such as when the painting is loaned out for an exhibition, conservation, revaluation or other activities that would establish the object's location and ownership at a point in time.

 The provenance of an object is described as a series of activities, built on top of the basic patterns.
 For a single entry in the chain of provenance there are frequently multiple activities bundled together into a "Provenance Event" of interest.
 These bundled activities could be the transfer of ownership, the transfer of custody, physically moving the object, a payment of money or the promise of some future action.
 This section documents the basic framework in which provenance events are described and subsequent sections will document specific use cases.